-"Peace of Mind" for discharged soldiers
+"Peace of Mind" for veterans

 now I know that my life changed twice in the past sixteen months, once it

 changed during the war and I didn’t realize it, because I thought it was normal